 The slip speed of the induction motor is given as

-The slip speed expressed as a fraction of the synchronous speed is called the Per Unit Slip or Fractional Slip.
-The per unit slip is generally called the Slip.
+The fraction part of the synchronous speed is called the Per Unit Slip or Fractional Slip.
+The per unit slip is called the Slip.
 It is denoted by s.

 Therefore, the rotor speed is given by the equation shown below.